ryterdal/guide_reproducible_research/chapters/02_primary_practices.md

 Study data are often stored privately, but sharing your data is an integral part of reproducibility.
 Research simply cannot be reproduced without access to the data underlying the results, figures, tables, and conclusions.

-“Open data” refers to data shared publicly and licensed under an open license so that it can be freely accessed, reused, and shared by anyone.
+**Open data** refers to data shared publicly and licensed under an open license so that it can be freely accessed, reused, and shared by anyone.
 Many grant providers, institutions, and publishers now require underlying data to be shared openly.

 You can deposit your data in open data repositories to make them freely available.
 Whether you want a generalist or specialist repository, look for a reliable repository that meets the following requirements:
 * Uses open licenses